- Types of Eczema

 - Red bumps that are rough and itchy

-- Bumps that often grouped together in a cluster
+- Bumps that are often grouped together in clusters

 - Bumps that have a crust-like layer

 - Previous history of eczema